 Spoon about half a teaspoon of jam into each hole.
 At this point you can either let them rest on the worktop for 30 mins or just put them in the oven if you’re in a rush.

-Bake for 15 minutes or until your biscuits are lightly golden.
+Bake for 15 minutes or until lightly golden.

 8. Leave to cool and dust

 Your biscuits will be quite soft when they come out of the oven so leave them on the tray for a few minutes before transferring to a wire rack.
 They will firm up as they cool and the flavours will settle.